The Select Menu

 - Isolate Context - Isolate the selection and editing context to the currently selected object.

 - Clear Context - Clear the isolated mode editing, returning to the canvas.

 - Exit Context - Exit the current isolated mode into its parent group or layer.

 When drawing new objects, the objects are placed on the current canvas, inside the current layer.
 The current layer can be selected in the layers panel.
 In some cases it is required that new objects are placed at a specific location in the object stack, or inside a specific object.
 The following commands control object placement, when drawing new objects:

 - Draw Normal - Place new objects on the top of the current layer or group.

 - Draw Behind - Place new objects at the bottom of the current layer or group.

-- Draw Before - Place new objects before the currently selected object.
+- Draw Below - Place new objects below the currently selected object.

-- Draw After - Place new objects after the currently selected object.
+- Draw Above - Place new objects above the currently selected object.

 - Draw Target - Set the drawing target object to the selected object.
 New objects will be placed inside the drawing target object.
 This is similar to the isolated mode, with the difference, that here only the creation of new objects is isolated.

 - Clear Target - Clear the current drawing target, and new objects will be placed on the current layer.